Mantas Rubštavičius

-Mantas Rubštavičius (born 6 May 2002) is a Lithuanian basketball player for the Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Mantas Rubštavičius (born 6 May 2002) is a Lithuanian college basketball player for the Auburn Tigers of the Southeastern Conference (SEC).

 Professional career

 On 21 January 2019, Rubštavičius, being just 16 years old, debuted and scored his first points in the premier Lithuanian Basketball League as a member of his hometown team Lietkabelis Panevėžys.
 During the 2018–2019 season he played in five games for Lietkabelis.

 On 17 May 2019, Rubštavičius had signed a long-term deal with the most titled Lithuanian basketball club Žalgiris Kaunas.
 Rubštavičius mostly was loaned to Žalgiris' reserve team BC Žalgiris-2 of the National Basketball League, however he has also played in some games for the primary Žalgiris team in the Lithuanian Basketball League and on 8 April 2021 debuted in the premier European basketball league EuroLeague by scoring 2 points per 2 minutes.

 On 12 July 2022, Rubštavičius returned to his hometown team Lietkabelis by signing a 1+1 seasons deal, however Žalgiris retained a right to bring back Rubštavičius to their roster after the first season.
 During the 2022–2023 season he had averages of 7.1 points, 1.85 rebounds, 1.1 assists per 17:40 minutes in the Lithuanian Basketball League and 4.5 points, 1.5 rebounds, 1.6 assists per 14.8 minutes in the second tier European basketball league EuroCup.

-In June 2023, Rubštavičius had signed a contract with the New Zealand Breakers of the premier Australian basketball league.
-While representing the Breakers in the premier Australian league on average per game he played for 19.9 minutes and averaged 9.5 points, 2.1 rebounds, 1.1 assists.
+In June 2023, Rubštavičius had signed a contract with the New Zealand Breakers of the premier National Basketball League (NBL).
+While representing the Breakers in the NBL on average per game he played for 19.9 minutes and averaged 9.5 points, 2.1 rebounds, 1.1 assists.

 Rubštavičius went undrafted in the 2024 NBA draft, but represented the Golden State Warriors in the 2024 NBA Summer League.

 On 29 July 2024, Rubštavičius signed yet another long-term deal with Žalgiris and was loaned to Lietkabelis for his third stint with the team.
 During the 2024–2025 season he had averages of 13.78 points, 3.09 rebounds, 1.89 assists per 25:34 minutes in the Lithuanian Basketball League and 12.4 points, 2.6 rebounds, 1.6 assists per 25.3 minutes in the EuroCup.

 In July 2025, the return of Rubštavičius to the primary Žalgiris team was announced.